atomvm/AtomVM/UPDATING.md

 - `binary_to_integer` and `list_to_integer` do not raise `overflow` error anymore, they instead raise `badarg` when trying to parse an integer that exceeds 256 bits.
 Update any relevant error handling code.
+- ESP32 builds with Elixir support may be configured without making changes to git-tracked files using `idf.py -DATOMVM_ELIXIR_SUPPORT=on set-target ${CHIP}` instead of copying partitions-elixir.csv to partitions.csv.
+This configures the build to use partitions-elixir.csv for the partition table.
+The `main.avm` offset in the partition table will determine which flavor of esp32boot libraries to include for the `idf.py flash` task and the image assembled by `build/mkimage.sh`.
+- ESP32 release builds may be configured with `idf.py -DATOMVM_RELEASE=on set-target ${CHIP}`
+rather than copy sdkconfig.release-defaults.in to sdkconfig.defaults.in (which still requires a `reconfigure` or `set-target` to be run to pick up the changes), this may also be combined with the `ATOMVM_ELIXIR_SUPPORT` option.
+For example, an Elixir-supported release build is configured using:
+`idf.py -DATOMVM_ELIXIR_SUPPORT=on -DATOMVM_RELEASE=on set-target ${CHIP}`

 ## v0.6.4 -> v0.6.5